HakaiInstitute/GEM-in-a-box-dataset-repository-template/README.md

 ## Getting Started

 See issue [#1](/../../issues/1) for getting started steps.
 You can remove this section once the issue is complete.
+For information on the GitHub data workflow (e.g., creating new (sub)folders, creating issues, merging pull requests and troubleshooting failed checks), please see the [GitHub How To](https://github.com/HakaiInstitute/GEM-in-a-box-dataset-repository-template/tree/timvdstap-patch-4/protocols/GitHub%20how-to).

 ## Method